microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 `--x-builtin-registry-versions-dir` should point to your registry's `ports` and `versions` directories respectively.

-Once, the `x-add-version` command runs succesfully, amend the last commit to include theversion database changes.
+Once, the `x-add-version` command runs successfully, amend the last commit to include the versions file changes.

 ```bash
 git commit --amend -m "Update foo to new version"